skoraw/formTest/README.md

-# Simple automated Test for fillinf a form on Cloud Services Page
+# Simple automated Test for fill in a form on Cloud Services Page

 Test write in Java with help of Selenium WebDriver, TestNG